Data

 save_patches_grid

-data_folder Path to the folder containing data files (n-dimensional data).
+data_paths, # Path to folder or list of paths to data files (n-dimensional data).

-gt_folder Path to the folder containing ground truth (gt) files (n-dimensional data).
+gt_paths, # Path to folder or list of paths to ground truth (gt) files (n-dimensional data).

 After extracting patches, save_patches_grid saves them in a grid format, facilitating visualization and inspection of the patches.